Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 CITY OF SCREAMS

-Once we arrived at Bamiyan we stopped off at the city of screams.
-A place were Chinggis Khan done his usual shenanigans, killed all the men, r*aped the women, that sort of stuff.
-It was said the screams of the locals was heard throughout the region and has been called the city of screams ever since.
+Once we arrived at Bamiyan, we stopped off at the City of Screams.
+A place where Genghis Khan did his usual shenanigans, killed all the men, raped the women, that sort of stuff.
+It was said the screams of the locals were heard throughout the region, and it has been called the City of Screams ever since.

 in Afghanistan.
 Making friends with the Taliban